vstanchev/iBanStart-API/services/API_compagny_creation.md

 * sharesNumber
 * sharesCapital (value, currency)
 * percentageRelease
+* documents : "CompagnyStatusDraft" and "ContractFounderCreasoc" if you have more than one shareholder.

 All founders ([New Shareholder Object](../objects/objects.md#newShareholder_object)) with required :
 * type
 * isMainFounder
 * sharesNumber
 * email
+* phone
 * isPep
+* isFATCA
 * registeredAddress (street, postCode, city, country)
+* Fiscal number is the country of the registeredAddress is not France
 * registeredIndividual (civility, firstName, lastName, nationality, birthDate, birthCity, birthCountry)
+* documents : "Identity" and "ProofOfAddress"

 By submitting your project, you consider that your project is complete and all documents properly signed.
 * We will return an IBAN that each shareholder can use to send their capital deposit.
 Status is `awaitingFunds` until all funds from shareholder has been correctly collected and matched.
 * We will proceed a due diligence review of your project, the shareholders and the presence of the right deposits.
-When we are fine, your project status will be updated automatically to another status that means that your certificate of deposit has been generated and is ready to be retrieved.
+When we are fine, your project status will be updated to "deposit of capital to confirm" that means you will have to validate the deposit of founds.
+Then you can count up to 48 hours maximum to see your project status updated to "Awaiting KBIS" which means that your certificate of deposit has been generated and is ready to be retrieved.
-* Next step will be to upload your kbis and ask for the release of the deposit.
+* Next step will be to upload your RCS number, kbis, final Status of the company and information to open iBanFirst Account and release the deposit.

 **Parameters:**